15 2 8

 Just because we all have to be hunkered down in our homes doesn’t mean we can’t still be active.

-Not only is it good for our body and our mind it will also help to relieve some boredom which will undoubtedly occur from being cooped up for so long.
+Not only is it good for our body and mind it will also help to relieve some boredom which will undoubtedly occur from being cooped up for so long.

 Be sure to start with a beginner’s class to learn the moves and poses before moving to a more advanced class.

 Another benefit of exercising at home is that it saves a huge amount of time and money spent travelling to a gym and having to pay a membership fee.
-Money and time that can be put to other great uses.

 As you can see there are several options for continuing to work out at home in spite of the global pandemic.

-In my own life, I am fortunate enough to have a treadmill that I use daily.
+I am fortunate enough to have a treadmill that I use daily.

 Both Pilates and Yoga have become a regular part of every day as well.